AWS Organizations

 - Create the necessary IAM roles in AWS:

-- For templates in the CloudFormation format, upload the files to the CloudFormation service and use these files to create the necessary IAM roles automatically, as described in AWS Documentation.
+- For templates in the CloudFormation format, upload the files to the AWS CloudFormation service and use these files to create the necessary IAM roles automatically, as described in AWS Documentation.

 - For templates in the JSON format, use the files to create IAM policies in the IAM console and attach the policies to the necessary IAM roles manually, as described in Appendix A. Creating IAM Roles in AWS and Appendix B. Creating IAM Policies in AWS.